Second Year Application: The Basics

 More Details and Fine Print

-Q. I’ve heard about General Science but friends tell me that space is now limited in this specialization.
+Q. I’ve heard about General Science but friends tell me that this specialization is no longer available.
 Are the rumours true?

 A. Yes!
-Space is limited in General Science and you are strongly encouraged to consider other specializations such as the Combined Major in Science or the Integrated Science Major.
-The minimum sessional average required for admission to General Science is estimated to be at least 65%.
+This specialization is no longer available in second year.
+You are strongly encouraged to consider other specializations such as the Combined Major in Science or the Integrated Science Major.

 Q. Why should I consider the new Combined Major in Science?